Azametzin/100-days-of-code/log.md

 ### Day 8: Monday, January 22, 2018

 I studied about CSS3 effects on dropdown menus.
-Also review the handy ES6 features and lastly I did more code in Python.
+Also reviewed the handy ES6 features and lastly I did more code in Python.